psychoinformatics-de/fairly-big-processing-workflow/README.md

 #### HTCondor submission

-If your HPC systems run HTCondor, the complete analysis can be submitted as a DAG.
-The bootstrapping script will have created the necessary files.
+If your HPC systems run HTCondor, the complete analysis can be submitted as a Directed Acyclic Graph.
+The bootstrapping script will have created the necessary files - by default, jobs are parallelized over subject directories, and specified inside of the file ``code/process.condor_data``.
+Job requirements, job-internal environment variables, and submission setup are specified in ``code/process.condor_submit``.
-To submit the jobs inside of the created analysis dataset run:
+If you have adjusted your job setup and requirements in the bootstrapping script, you can submit the jobs inside of the created analysis dataset like this:

 ```
 # create a directory for logs (it is gitignored)